Jessa Duggar’s Latest Snap Of Daughter Ivy Jane Has Instagram Swooning

 Just two days ago, Jessa Duggar melted the hearts of her fans by posting a photo of her almost 4-month-old daughter, Ivy Jane, with her Grandpa Seewald.
 On Wednesday, the reality star once again had her followers swooning over yet another adorable pic of the baby girl.

 Jessa has been quite active recently after taking some time off of social media after Ivy Jane was born.
-In her fifth Instagram post this week, she shared some photos of her daughter that has racked up almost 70,000 likes in just an hour.
-Ivy is seen in a series of different baby expressions that has delighted fans.
-She is wearing a one-piece yellow striped outfit complete with a white bowed headband.
-She is shoe-less, so her little baby toes are front and center.
+In her fifth Instagram post this week, she shared some photos of her daughter that have racked up almost 70,000 likes in just an hour.
+Ivy is seen displaying a series of different baby expressions that has delighted fans.
+She is wearing a one-piece yellow striped outfit complete with a white bow headband.
+She is shoeless, so her little baby toes are front and center.

 The first cute snapshot has that side-eye going on.
 Her cousin, Samuel Dillard, seems to have that same expression seen in photos that his mom, Jill Dillard, frequently shares.
 The other pictures of Ivy Jane reveals what a happy baby she is, as Jessa Duggar has said many times over.
 In the final snapshot, she is seen snoozing away with her thumb in her mouth.